-The Lenten station church in Rome today is the great basilica of St Paul on the Ostian way, which houses the Apostle’s tomb.
-The original church was one of the six built by the Emperor Constantine in the first years of the peace of the Church, but it was a rather small affair, hardly becoming the tomb of so glorious a Saint, and far from being large enough to accommodate the large groups of pilgrims that flocked to it.
-In the year 386, the Emperor Theodosius began rebuilding it on a far larger scale, a project that was substantially completed by about 402, although the major decorations were not completed until the reign of Pope St Leo I (440-61).
-This church, which was larger than the old basilica of St Peter, remained standing until 1823, when it was mostly destroyed by an accidental fire.
+The Lenten station church in Rome today is the great Basilica of St Paul on the Ostian Way, which houses the Apostle’s tomb.
+The original church was one of the six built by Emperor Constantine in the first years of the peace of the Church, but it was a rather small affair, hardly becoming the tomb of so glorious a Saint, and far from being large enough to accommodate the large groups of pilgrims that flocked to it.
+In the year 386, Emperor Theodosius began rebuilding it on a far larger scale, a project that was substantially completed by about 402, although the major decorations were not completed until the reign of Pope St Leo I (440-61).
+This church, which was larger than the old Basilica of St Peter, remained standing until 1823 when it was mostly destroyed by an accidental fire.
 The modern replacement, which was built to reproduce the former of the original as closely as possible, was begun two years later, and dedicated by Bl.
 Pius IX on December 10, 1854, although as with its ancient predecessor, work continued on the decorations for a long time after.

 The poet Prudentius, who was born in Spain in 348, and died there in the early years of the following century, saw the church when it had just been completed, and described it in the following verses of his book Peristephanon (On the Crowns of the Martyrs), 12, 45-54.
-The meter is rather complex one called the Fourth Archolochean.
+The meter is a rather complex one called the Fourth Archolochean.

 Parte alia titulum Pauli via servat Ostiensis,

 Regia pompa loci est: princeps bonus has sacravit arces,

 Bracteolas trabibus sublevit, ut omnis aurulenta

 Distinguit illic quas quaternus ordo.

 Sic prata vernis floribus renident.